Background

 In Japan, AML/CFT is governed by two primary laws; the Act on Prevention of Transfer of Criminal Proceeds (the Act) and the Foreign Exchange and Foreign Trade Act (FEFTA).
 The former is administered by the National Police Agency (NPA) and the latter by the Ministry of Finance (MOF).

-It is the Act on Prevention of Transfer of Criminal Proceeds which requires CDD (i.e. verification at the time of transaction and on-going due diligence beyond) to be conducted by an individual specified business operator (i.e. financial institutions and DNFBPs).
+It is the Act on Prevention of Transfer of Criminal Proceeds which requires CDD (i.e., verification at the time of transaction and on-going due diligence beyond) to be conducted by an individual specified business operator (i.e. financial institutions and DNFBPs).

 However, in the case of a financial group (Japanese or foreign) which operates through multiple channels (e.g., bank, securities firm, etc.) it is common to have a client transacting with multiple group companies.
 Consequently, this requirement results in duplication of effort and reduced efficiency using resources available for the battle against money laundering and terrorist financing (hereinafter “ML/TF”).